 I remember when God spoke to my heart that if I would seek Him as if I was desperate all the time, I wouldn’t find myself in desperate circumstances as often.
 The truth is, we really are desperate for God all the time, whether we realize it or not.

-I’ve discovered that when you have God Himself, you have everything you will ever need.
+And when you have God Himself, you have everything you will ever need.
 It’s all about learning to seek God’s face – who He is, His presence – and not just His hand, or what He can do for you.

 So…what are you seeking?